open-cogsci/osdoc/content/pages/tutorials/beginner.md

 We need to do one last thing.
 'Repeat' is currently set to '1.00'.
 This means that each cycle will be executed once.
 So the block now consists of 8 trials, which is a bit short.
 A reasonable length for a block of trials is 24, so set 'Repeat' to 3.00 (3 repeats x 8 cycles = 24 trials).
 You don't need to change 'Order', because 'random' is exactly what we want.

 The *block_loop* now looks like %FigStep3.
 Remember to save your experiment regularly.
-You can download the experiment up to this point here:

-- [tutorial_step3.osexp][step3]

 %--
 figure: